-The latest version of the Local Plan (January 2019) sets out the following annual housing targets.
-These targets are based on a stepped approach which involves having phased housing targets that are lower in the first 5 years of the plan period then increase in the second phase of the plan period.
-The stepped approach is being used to reflect the fact that Havering has a number of strategic sites which have a phased delivery or are likely to be delivered later in the plan period.
+Further to the discussions at the Local Plan Examination with the Inspector, the Local Plan includes a 'stepped' approach to housing delivery which involves having phased housing targets that are lower in the first 5 years of the plan period then increase in the second phase of the plan period.
+The 'stepped' approach is being used to reflect the fact that Havering has a number of strategic sites which have a phased delivery or are likely to be delivered later in the plan period.